gadicc/meteor-famous-views/README.md

 Please read this README in it's entirety to understand what's going on :)  Also, the `v1.0.0` -- it's semver, we're bumping the major version to indicate an API change.
 Please don't draw any conclusions about being "production ready".
-We'll also have `v1.0.0-pre.1`, `-pre.2` up to some very big number before a "stable" version is released.

 To learn the basics through an interactive tutorial with live editable code, check out https://fview-lab2.meteor.com/gadicc.